AEONCommunity/Translations/README.md

 3a: If translating how-to's just create a file format of your choice with the translated material and photos (or create a medium account and translate to your own medium blog as well)

-4: Go to the desired Aeon Community Repository listed above and select "Upload Files" and upload your translated files
+4: Go to the desired Aeon Community Repository listed above and select "Upload Files" and upload your translated files to a new folder in that directory for your specific language

-5: Edit the "Translators.md" file and add in your information
+5: Edit the "Translators.md" file and add in your information of what you translated

 6: Wait for peer review